 - 1. Use the react-intl defineMessages API to define the default message string entry within the application. - 2.
 Add babel-plugin-react-intl and its dependencies babel-cli and babel-preset-react-app to the application's devDependencies. - 3.
 Add a .babelrc file in the root of your project.
-Use .babelrc to configure the settings for the babelplugin-react-intl.
-The following is an example .babelrc file:
+Use .babelrc to configure the settings for the babelplugin-react-intl as shown in the following example .babelrc file: